-Apple's iOS 13 has been available for beta testing since June, and now we're just days away from a stable release for everyone on Thursday, Sept.
-19. To help get you excited about iOS 13 for iPhone, we've rounded up everything you'll want to know, whether a colossal feature, small settings change, interface update, or hidden improvement.
+Apple's iOS 13 has been available for beta testing since June, and the stable release pushed out to everyone on Thursday, Sept.
+19. To help you make the most out of iOS 13 for iPhone, we've rounded up everything you'll want to know, whether a colossal feature, small settings change, interface update, or hidden improvement.

 If you're not ready to install iOS 13 because you're worried about stability issues that usually plague first releases, you can at least see what's in store for you when you finally do update.
 And since we focus primarily on the iPhone side of things, the features below are all found in iOS 13.
 However, most if not all of the features will also work in iPadOS 13 for iPad models.